machine learning +

-Your LangGraph agent works perfectly in development.
-You demo it to your team.
-Everyone’s impressed.
-Then you deploy it, and within an hour, an API times out, the LLM returns malformed JSON, and a tool throws an exception nobody anticipated.
-The whole graph crashes.
+Your LangGraph agent runs great on your laptop.
+You demo it to your team and everyone cheers.
+Then you ship it, and within an hour an API times out, the LLM sends back garbled JSON, and a tool throws an error no one saw coming.
+The whole graph dies.

-A traditional Python script fails at one point.
-You get a traceback, fix the bug, and move on.
-Agent systems are different — they chain multiple LLM calls, invoke external tools, and pass state between nodes.
+A plain Python script fails at one spot.
+You read the traceback, fix the bug, and move on.
+Agents are a different story.
+They chain LLM calls, fire off external tools, and pass state from node to node.

-Three things make agent error handling harder than regular error handling.
+Three things make error handling in agents harder than in normal code.

-First, external dependencies are unpredictable.
-Your agent calls OpenAI’s API, a web search tool, and a database.
-Any of these can fail with rate limits, timeouts, or unexpected responses.
+First, outside services are not reliable.
+Your agent talks to OpenAI, runs a web search, and hits a database.
+Any one of these can choke on rate limits, time out, or hand back junk data.

-Second, errors compound across nodes.
-If node A produces bad output, node B consumes it and produces worse output.
-By the time you see the error, the root cause is three nodes back.
+Second, bad output snowballs.
+If node A spits out garbage, node B eats it and makes things worse.
+By the time you spot the problem, the real cause is three nodes behind.

-Third, some failures are recoverable.
-A rate limit error goes away if you wait 30 seconds.
-Crashing immediately wastes an opportunity to recover.
+Third, many failures are only temporary.
+A rate-limit error goes away in 30 seconds.
+Crashing right away wastes a chance to try again and succeed.

-Let’s set up our environment and build error handling from the ground up.
+Let us set up our tools and build error handling step by step.

 import os